ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

   unified namespace.

 * The deprecation strategy for the `'` syntax in `-XDataKinds` and `''` syntax in `-XTemplateHaskell` is the following:
-  * In the next release add `-Wpun-bindings`, `-Wpuns`, `-Wprime-data-kinds` and `-Wdouble-prime-template-haskell` to `-Wcompat` and deprecate `-Wunticked-promoted-constructors`.
+  * In the next release add `-Wpun-bindings`, `-Wpuns`, `-Wticked-promoted-constructors` and `-Wdouble-tick-template-haskell` to `-Wcompat` and deprecate `-Wunticked-promoted-constructors`.
   * Three releases from after this proposal is implemented add all four warnings to `-Wall`.
-  * Seven releases from after this proposal is implemented deprecate the syntax and enable `-Wprime-data-kinds` and `-Wdouble-prime-template-haskell` by default.
+  * Seven releases from after this proposal is implemented deprecate the syntax and enable `-Wticked-promoted-constructors` and `-Wdouble-tick-template-haskell` by default.
   * Fifteen releases from after this proposal is implemented remove the syntax.

 * Amend [GHC Proposal #65](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0065-type-infix.rst)